Need some help? Request a call back or call us +44 (0) 203 178 2048

 • English language: The applicant must pass an English language test with an approved provider or demonstrate their ability to speak and understand English.

-• Health: Some applicants may need to provide medical documentation.
+• Health: Some applicants may need medical documentation such as a TB Clearance Certificate.

 • Character: All applicants must meet the character requirements set by the UK government.

-Each of these requirements could vary based on your individual circumstances, such as your nationality, country of residence and whether there are any dependents.
-There may also be additional requirements and complexities depending on the information your provide.
+Each of these requirements could vary based on your individual circumstances, such as your nationality, country of residence, and whether there are any dependents.
+Depending on the information you provide, there may also be additional requirements and complexities.

-We take a look at some of the more complex requirements in further detail below.
+In the following paragraphs, we look at some more complex requirements in further detail.

-UK Proposed Civil Partner Visa Proof of Relationship and Intention to Enter into a Civil Parnership
+UK Proposed Civil Partner Visa Proof of Relationship and Intention to Enter into a Civil Partnership

-To be granted a UK proposed civil partner visa, the applicant must demonstrate their genuine intention to enter into a civil partnership with their UK partner within six months of arriving in the UK.
-The requirements for demonstrating this intention include a past and present view of the relationship.
-Therefore you will need to provide:
+To be granted a UK proposed civil partner visa, the applicant must demonstrate their genuine intention to enter a civil partnership with their UK partner within six months of arriving in the UK.
+The requirements for demonstrating this intention include a past and present relationship overview.
+Therefore, you will need to provide:

 • Proof of a genuine relationship: The applicant must provide evidence that they are in a genuine and subsisting relationship with their UK partner.
 This can include photographs, travel itineraries, communication records, and other relevant documents.

-• Confirmation of an impending civil partnership: The applicant must provide evidence that they and their partner have made appropriate plans to enter into a civil partnership in the UK within six months of the applicant’s arrival.
-This can include a letter from the registrar confirming the date and location of the civil partnership ceremony, or other relevant documents.
+• Confirmation of an impending civil partnership: The applicant must provide evidence that they and their partner have made appropriate plans to enter a civil partnership in the UK within six months of the applicant’s arrival.
+This can include a letter from the registrar confirming the date and location of the civil partnership ceremony and other relevant documents and materials.

 UK Proposed Civil Partner Visa Financial Requirements

-1. Income threshold: The UK partner must have a gross annual income of at least £18,600 or more.
-If the partner has dependents, such as children, the income threshold will be higher.
+• Income threshold: The UK partner must have a gross annual income of at least £18,600 or more.
+If the partner has dependents, such as children, the income threshold will increase to £22,400 for the first child and by £2,400 for each subsequent child.

-4. Sponsorship from a third party: If the applicant or their partner does not meet the financial requirements, they may be able to obtain sponsorship from a third party, such as a family member or friend.
+• Sponsorship from a third party: If the applicant or their partner does not meet the financial requirements, they may obtain sponsorship from a third party, such as a family member or friend.

 UK Proposed Civil Partner Visa Accommodation Requirement

-2. Adequate space: The accommodation must be large enough to accommodate both the applicant and their partner without overcrowding.
+• Adequate space: The accommodation must be large enough to accommodate the applicant and their partner without overcrowding.

 UK Proposed Civil Partner Visa Document List

-1. Valid passport: You must provide your current and valid passport or travel document, which must have at least one blank page for the visa.
+• Valid passport: You must provide your current and valid passport or travel document.

-2. Proof of relationship: You will need to provide evidence to show that you and your partner are in a genuine and subsisting relationship.
-This may include photographs, emails or messages, travel documents, and other evidence that demonstrates that you have been in a committed relationship for at least two years.
+• Proof of relationship: You must provide evidence to show that you and your partner are in a genuine and subsisting relationship.
+This may include photographs, emails or messages, travel documents, and other evidence demonstrating that you have been in a committed relationship for a reasonable time.

-3. Proof of intent to register a civil partnership: You will need to provide evidence to show that you intend to enter into a civil partnership within six months of arriving in the UK.
-This may include a letter from a registrar or venue confirming your booking, or evidence of arrangements you have made for your wedding or civil partnership.
+• Proof of intent to register a civil partnership: You must provide evidence to show that you intend to enter a civil partnership within six months of arriving in the UK.
+This may include a letter from a registrar or venue confirming your booking or evidence of arrangements you have made for your wedding or civil partnership.

-4. Evidence of financial support: You will need to provide evidence that you and your partner can meet the financial requirement for the visa.
+• Evidence of financial support: You will need to provide evidence that you and your partner can meet the financial requirements for the visa.
 This may include payslips, bank statements, and tax documents.

-5. Accommodation details: You will need to provide evidence of suitable accommodation for you and your partner in the UK, such as a tenancy agreement or a letter from your host.
+• Accommodation details: You must provide evidence of suitable accommodation for you and your partner in the UK, such as a tenancy agreement or a letter from your host.

-6. English language ability: You will need to provide evidence that you meet the English language requirement for the visa.
+• English language ability: You must provide evidence that you meet the English language requirement for the visa.
 This may include a test certificate or evidence of an exemption.

 It’s important to note that the specific requirements and documents needed for a UK proposed civil partner visa may vary depending on the individual circumstances of the applicant and their partner.
 While the documents listed above meet the standard requirements, further evidence may be necessary depending on your individual circumstances.